What is dyslexia?

 If you would like to request a screening from your child’s school to see if your child is at-risk for dyslexia, visit the Ohio Statewide Family Engagement Center’s website to find a Sample Screening Request Letter.

 What will change at school if my child has a dyslexia diagnosis or is suspected of having dyslexia?

 If your child is diagnosed with dyslexia, or is suspected of having dyslexia, the school will provide in-classroom support for academic subjects.
 Children with dyslexia continue to learn in the same classroom they were in before.
 You will be notified about what the school is doing to support your child with learning.

 Many students with dyslexia, or who are suspected of having dyslexia, will not require special education services.
-If they do need additional support and are still having difficulties after receiving specific and targeted instruction, a request for formal special education evaluation should be made.
+If they do need additional support, a request for formal special education evaluation can be made at any time.
 Families can start the special education process by sending a written request to their child’s teacher and/or principal.
 Visit the Ohio Statewide Family Engagement Center’s website to find a Sample Evaluation Request Letter.
 The Ohio Department of Education has an Evaluation Roadmap for Families, which is a timeline of the steps involved in starting the special education process.

 My child is struggling.
 How do I help them at home?